MicrosoftDocs/learn/learn-pr/advocates/automatic-update-of-a-webapp-using-azure-functions-and-signalr/includes/5-exercise-enable-automatic-updates-in-a-web-app-using-signalr.md

 ## Detect and broadcast database changes

-First, you need to create a new Azure Function that listens for changes in the database.
+First, you need to create a new function that listens for changes in the database.
 This is possible by using the built-in Azure Cosmos DB bindings.

 1. Open the Visual Studio Code command palette by pressing **CTRL/CMD+Shift+P**.
 1. Search for and select the **Azure Functions: Create Function** command.